PacktPublishing/LLM-Engineers-Handbook/README.md

 ```

 > [!WARNING]
-> When running on MacOS, before starting the server export the following environment variable:
+> When running on MacOS, before starting the server, export the following environment variable:
 > `export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES`
 > Otherwise, the connection between the local server and pipeline will break. 🔗 More details in [this issue](https://github.com/zenml-io/zenml/issues/2369).